D Chiro Inositol for Fat Loss & Testosterone

 Cell studies published in the International Journal of Molecular Science indicate that DCI increases the expression of uncoupling protein 1 (UCP1) -- the main brown adipose tissue marker and can help to transition white fat to brown fat.[16]
 DCI administration also increased mitochondrial copy number as well as oxygen consumption ratio.[16]

-Since DCI has been found to support the “browning” of white fat, it warrants consideration for those interested in improving body composition (as well as those looking to support healthy testosterone levels and insulin sensitivity).
+Since DCI has been found to support the “browning” of white fat, it warrants consideration for those interested in improving body composition (as well as those looking to support healthy testosterone levels and improve insulin sensitivity).
+This makes it a potential belly fat burner by enhancing metabolic health.

 Takeaway